Reviews

 I’ve seen some marketing language that positions Glowforge as whisper-quiet or suitable for any space.
 That’s overstated.
 The machine is enclosed, which reduces noise compared to an open-frame diode laser, but it’s not silent.
 The exhaust fan and the motion system produce audible noise — comparable to a loud desktop computer or a quiet shop vacuum at low speed.
 I run mine in a home office with the door closed and it’s tolerable, but if you’re in a shared living space or a quiet work environment, expect it to be noticeable.

 Ventilation is required.
 You’re burning material — smoke and particulates are real.
 Either duct to an exterior vent (the standard approach) or use the Glowforge Air Filter.
 The Air Filter is genuinely convenient for enclosed spaces, but the filter cartridges are a consumable cost that adds up over time, particularly if you’re doing heavy cutting in dense materials like wood.
+For wood cutting specifically, our best laser engraver for wood guide benchmarks the Glowforge Pro’s wood performance against the xTool P2 and OMTech 60W with tested settings.

 Glowforge Pro